Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 These are both universal human needs.
 And right now, in this time, because our usual way of life, or how we think about our lives has been thrown off kilter.
 So, many people are now thrown out of their normal routines of commuting to work and so on.
 And they’re wondering whether they all have work to return to.
 A lot of uncertainty swirling around.
 How do we deal with that?
 Henry, why don’t you start us off?

 Henry Chong: I think it’s interesting first to define our terms and talk about what we mean by certainty and uncertainty.
 Because I think to a lot of people, that will sound like a contradiction.
 Tony Robbins likes to talk about variety in terms of uncertainty, right?
 We all have a need to have a sense of stability in our lives.
 We all have a need to feel safe and secure, to know what’s going on.
 But at the same time, we always have a need for variety.
-Variety is the spice of life, and we don’t want every day to feel like the last.
+We want, you know, variety is the spice of life, and we don’t want every day to feel like the last.
 And you know, Tony Robbins always makes this joke about how we all say that we want variety, but not really.
 We all want the variety that we want.
-We want the things that we want and the variety that we comes that we don’t want, we call problems.
+We want the things that we want and and enter the variety that comes that we don’t want, we call problems.

 I think that’s what’s going on right now.
 There’s a huge amount of uncertainty in the world.
 And to most people, it is genuinely very scary in many dimensions.
 In terms of the economy, in terms of how healthcare systems are responding, in terms of how our governments are responding.
 And I think fair enough, that’s causing a lot of people to just feel, as we say, completely thrown off.
 You know, I think a lot of us are used to going about our lives, a lot of times, almost on autopilot.
 We just kind of go with the flow.